7th March 2022

 Foods To Avoid For Stained Teeth

-So, want to know how to keep your teeth sparkling white?
+Want to know how to keep your teeth sparkling white?
 Or are your teeth slowly going dull or yellow, and you’re wondering whether your diet has something to do with it?
-Whatever the cause for your concern, we’d love to help.
+Whatever the cause for your stained teeth, we’d love to help.
 Today, our expert team of dentists based in Maidstone can advise you on all things pearly white, keeping you smiling for longer.

 1. Red wine